How Do You Start An Aesthetic Sketchbook? | Overcoming Your Fear Of Starting | Ideas and Inspiration

 Have multiple sketchbooks

 If you are going for a certain sketchbook aesthetic with a cohesive look and feel, it might be useful to have multiple sketchbooks dedicated for different purposes.
 Cheaper sketchbooks can be used as private art journals where anything goes and you have more creative freedom.
-Use these sketchbooks to jot down ideas, scribble and have fun without limits.
+Use these mixed media sketchbooks to jot down ideas, scribble and have fun without limits.
 In fact, these books can even be used to plan out the sketchbooks journals that are shared with the public.
 Remember, you have total control over what is shared and what is not!

 On that note, it is always handy to have a journal allocated to practicing your art skills.
 Use this journal to practice art fundamentals, such as composition, color theory, perspective, or light and shadows.
 This journal can be used to practice drawing subjects that you struggle with.
 Remember, practice makes progress!